k1000/articles/formaline/article.md

 Finally we got to the point where we can submit our request to OpenAI API and fill the form with the response.
 We leverage "tools" capacity to provide the schema generated.
 Here we use "auto" tool_choice to let OpenAI choose the best tool for the job.
 We provide the data to be filled in the form as a message to the AI assistant with very simple prompt `call "fillup_form" with following data:\n${data}`.
+Instead of openAi We can call [Anthropic API](https://docs.anthropic.com/en/api/complete) in similar fashion.

 ```javascript
 const submitForm = async (submitButton, form, formId) => {